-Steve Rotheram pledges “no precept” for the Liverpool City Region
+Steve Rotheram pledges “no precept” for the Liverpool City Region this year.

 Steve Rotheram has today confirmed that he will not be charging a Mayoral Precept on Council Tax bills, across the six Liverpool City Region council areas, in the next financial year.